stripe/stripe-java/MIGRATIONGUIDE.md

   the validation is removed and SKUs returned can have duplicate attributes.
 Your code depending on SKU attribute uniqueness has to be updated.

-Parameter can also take a new default value.
+Parameters can also take new default values.
 Your old code may not explicitly pass the parameter value, but after version upgrade when default value kicks in, your same API call now has a different business implication.
 For example, in [version change](https://stripe.com/docs/upgrades#2018-05-21), `Subscription#update` will take `trial_from_plan` as true if it is not explicitly specified.